circonus/docs/content/circonus/on-premises/installation/installation.md

 ##### `notification` Attributes

-The following attributes cover the various protocols over which notifications may be delivered.
+The following attributes cover the various channels over which notifications may be delivered.
 Email notifications are always enabled and require no additional configuration here.
-XMPP and SMS are optional, but if used, all attributes for that protocol or provider are required.
+SMS attributes are optional, but if used, all attributes for that provider are required.

-xmpp_host
-: Hostname of the XMPP server

-xmpp_port
-: Port number of XMPP server

-xmpp_domain
-: FQDN of the XMPP server

-xmpp_componentname
-: Name of external XMPP component host.
-Typically there are no external components, so this should be set to `xmpp_domain` (see previous).

-xmpp_user
-: Username that Circonus Inside will use to connect to the XMPP server

-xmpp_pass
-: Password for connecting to the XMPP server

 BulkSMS, SMS Matrix, and Twilio are the SMS service providers that Circonus Inside supports.

 bulksms_user
 : BulkSMS username